ansible/community-docs/integration_tests_quick_start_guide.rst

 This is a very simplified example.

-4. Add the target for the module you test.
+4. Add the target for the module you are testing.

 Let's say the module is called ``abstact_service_info``.
 Create the following directory structure in the target: